redhotvengeance/deep_thought/README.md

 ### Setup

-Deep Thought is designed to be deployed to Heroku:
+Deep Thought needs an environment with Ruby and Git installed, and also access to a PostgreSQL database.
+Deep Thought will work fine on any server or VM matching those requirements, though it is largely designed to be deployed to Heroku:

     heroku apps:create [NAME]
     heroku config:set RACK_ENV=production